jonasbjurel/shellyShedder/README.md

 to normal priority principles.
 To avoid oscilations a "current_restriction_hysteresis_setting" hysteresis factor is applied before the re-loading of channels may happen. **A value of 0.1 to 0.2 is recommended**

+##Contious integration
+The shedder script comes with an extensive automated verification script - "shedder.js" that aims to verify all the aspects of the shedder script in the simulation mode.
+The real current measurement and relay operations are currently not verified, but needs to be verified separately.

+##Contious deployment
+There is currently no automated script deplooyment, at current only agestone copy- and paste mechanisms from github to the actual shelly device exists.
+The plan is to be able to provide mechanisms to pull  script repos/branches/releases from github to the shelly device in a seamless way.